claire-labry/portfolioMakeover/README.md

 [WEBSITE UNDER CONSTRUCTION]

-Hi there, my name is Claire Labry and welcome to my portfolio!
-This is a showcase of projects and assignments that I've completed under the University of Texas at Austin's Full-Stack Coding bootcamp.
-Take a look at the variety of subjects learned through each homework completed such as: HTML, CSS, Javascript, Node.js, Express.js, TailwindCSS, SASS, jQuery, React.js.
+Hi there, my name is Claire Labry and welcome to my portfolio + personal website!
+This is a showcase of projects (both professional work and personal expressions), my musings, and best way to reach out!

+* Please keep in mind, this website is currently undergoing construction, so what you currently see is rough reflection of me.
+I will be updating this website as the time goes.
+Stay tuned for the finalized site *